julianrubisch/better-stimulus/integrating-libraries/lifecycle.md

 Each instance can pull its own unique configuration from data attributes from the Stimulus controller to make each instance separately configurable.

+Suppose you are fetching some HTML from a server and rendering it to your page asynchronously.
+If the HTML you are obtaining requires the initialization of javascript, then you will have to reinitialize that javascript yourself somehow - you will have to rerun the code in the "bad" example given above.
+This can be cumbersome to trigger.
+But if the initialization is done in the "good" manner above, then you can automatically reinitialize that javascript **for free** with stimulus without any additional code.
+Of course course, the html you are returning must be sprinkled with the relevant and correct stimulus js attributes.

 ### Contraindications
 Not all Javascript libraries have good teardown methods to remove their functionality from the page.